Does a Clean Workstation Make that Much of a Difference?

 Finally, it makes sense that things like the keyboard and mouse would get a little grimy over time.
 A bit of diluted rubbing alcohol or disinfectant and compressed air can remove this grime and any germs it may have housed.
 As for your monitor, dusting it off with a lint-free cloth will naturally improve the visibility of your display.

-For more assistance in cleaning your computing infrastructure, or any other technology maintenance, give TAP Tech a call at 203-744-9760.
+For more assistance in cleaning your computing infrastructure, or any other technology maintenance, give COMPANYNAME a call at PHONENUMBER.
 Our expert technicians are ready to help.